m3tvtr0n/Project-Lucifer/README.md

 Modern iOS devices suppress directed probes, making legacy karma attacks obsolete.
 Lucifer uses hostapd-mana in "loud" mode to capture probes from noisy devices (macOS/Windows) and broadcast them as beacons.
 This turns active probers into "seeders," tricking silent, passive-scanning iOS devices into auto-connecting to saved networks they never actually probed for.

+5. Dynamic Transparent MitM Bridge

+Seamlessly transitions targets from a captive portal to full internet access using MAC-based iptables injection, automatically dismissing OS detection (CNA/NCSI) to maintain the illusion of a legitimate network.

 ---